 But that was then.
 Before the nightmares, before Lucy felt the need to outrun that house and that town and those woods.

 She met Nick in Los Angeles.
 He was a struggling screenwriter.
 She was trying to make ends meet.
 She mostly waited tables, those days, and had no complaints; payment was crap, patrons were rude, but she didn’t care.
 She and Nick met in a bar.
 He made a comment about her long auburn hair; something saccharine, bordering bad poetry, and that made Lucy smile; his complete lack of menace.
 The first time she stepped in Nick’s studio, she was surprised he could afford that much space.

 It was bigger than her apartment.
 That day, Nick had been too ashamed to admit his grandmother sent him money from time to time.
 He’d only tell her a year later, while lying half-drunk in bed, recovering from yet another rejection, a screenplay prompt he had pitched exhaustingly to everyone he knew who was someone in Los Angeles; which didn’t add to much.
 But Lucy played her part, despite not being surprised at all.
 She cradled his head when he lay it on her lap and she indulged him with alcohol.
 Same old.

 “You know what we should do?”

 “What?”
 She’d been thinking about food.
 They should have some delivery, her stomach was a bottomless pit, and food would probably make Nick feel better; or it would make him puke.
-In any case, he’d be cleaned from all that drinking and soon enough he’d be back to his normal self, writing and complaining about every word he’d put down.
+In any case, he’d be clean from all that drinking and soon enough he’d be back to his normal self, writing and complaining about every word he’d put down.